 Why do they increase the impact of your message?

-- Conveys emotions better.
 No other communication channel conveys emotions better than video.
-That’s because video caters to the brains’ visual and auditory systems, helping the viewer pick up on cues like body language, facial expressions, imagery, and music.
+That’s because video caters to the brain’s visual and auditory systems, helping the viewer pick up on cues like body language, facial expressions, imagery, and music.

-- Cements information better.
 According to research, people remember 10% of what they hear and 20% of what they read.
-However, they remember a staggering 80% of what they experience.
+However, they remember a staggering 80% of what they experienced.
 In short, visuals are easier to remember than text or audio because they help your audience “experience” your message.
 It makes video an essential part of creating presentations your audience will remember for a long time.